Documentation

 Do not delete directly from the database

-It is technically possible to delete rows directly in SQL Server Management Studio, but this is strongly discouraged in production:
+You can delete rows in SQL Server Management Studio, but do not do it in production:

 • No audit entry is written.
-Primentra's audit log only records actions that go through the application.
-A direct DELETE FROM Entities leaves no trace of who deleted what or when.
+The audit log only records actions that pass through the application.
+A direct DELETE FROM Entities leaves no trace of who deleted what.

-If you must remove data at the database level (for example, during emergency maintenance), use the stored procedures usp_Entity_Delete and usp_Model_Delete directly.
-They clean up in the correct order, handle permissions, and write an audit entry — all in a single atomic transaction.
+If you must remove data at database level, call usp_Entity_Delete or usp_Model_Delete.
+They clean up in the correct order, handle permissions, and write an audit entry, all in one transaction.

 Ready to get started?